programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-16.png" alt="Visual description of figure image" caption="Figure 16: Dependency parsing example from one sentence of one paper in corpus" %}

+If you'd like to review the output of this code as raw `.html`, you can download it [here](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy-16.html).
 Here, spaCy has identified relationships between pronouns, verbs, nouns and other parts of speech in one sentence.
 For example, both "two" and "interesting" modify the noun "phenomena," and the pronoun "There" is an expletive filling the noun position before "are" without adding meaning to the sentence.

 Dependency parsing makes it easy to see how removing stopwords can impact spaCy's depiction of the grammatical structure of texts.
 Let's compare to a dependency parsing where stopwords are removed.
 To do so, we'll create a function to remove stopwords from the Doc object, create a new Doc object without stopwords, and extract the part of speech tokens from the same sentence in the same paper.
 ```